 - Infantry detection is based on the stance of the moving unit.
 You can avoid detection by staying immobile, or moving while crouched.

 - Radar Detection Tools are limited to the minamp.
 They will not show a triangle above a detected enemy’s head.

-- Being cloaked does not affect Radar Detection Tools in any way.
+- Being cloaked does not prevent you from being detected by Radar Detection Tools.